-- Any service or care for the treatment of sexual dysfunction. - Gender affirming surgery.
-Or preparation for a gender affirming surgery.
-Or complications from a gender affirming surgery. - Personal comfort and convenience items.
+- Any service or care for the treatment of sexual dysfunction. - Personal comfort and convenience items.
 This means televisions, telephones, guest meals, and personal hygiene items.
 And other services and supplies like those. - Surgical services for refractive keratoplasty.
 This includes radial keratotomy or Lasik.
 It also includes any procedure to correct visual refractive defect. - Other procedures not routinely performed during the main surgery.